uboslinux/ubos-docs/sphinx/developers/manifest/roles.rst

 deployed already at the time it starts.

 For example, if an :term:`App` runs a Java daemon with :term:`Accessories <Accessory>` that contribute optional JARs, and the daemon only scans the available JARs at the time it first starts up, clearly the daemon can only start all :term:`Accessories <Accessory>` have been deployed.

-In order to support this (fairly rare) situation, the relevant :term:`AppConfigItems <AppConfigItem>` (in the example, of type ``systemd-service`` that starts the daemon) can be marked with an extra
+In order to support this (fairly rare) situation, the relevant :term:`AppConfigItems <AppConfigItem>` (in the example, of type ``systemd-service`` that starts the daemon) can be marked with an extra entry:
-entry:

 .. code-block:: json

-   "phases" : [
+   "phase" : "suspendresume"
-     "after-accessories"
-   ]

 This will cause the :term:`AppConfigItem` to be skipped on the first pass when installing :term:`AppConfigItems <AppConfigItem>`, and only process it on a second pass that occurs after the :term:`Accessories <Accessory>` have all been deployed.

-No other values for ``phases`` are currently defined.
+No other values for ``phase`` are currently defined.

 Robots.txt contribution
 ^^^^^^^^^^^^^^^^^^^^^^^